norbert-acedanski/calendar/README.md

 # TODO:
 - handle the situation, when TABLE_DISTANCE is more than 1 for printing the holidays and national holidays
 - add possibility to store national holidays in a separate json file and load into the script
+- add category of marked days above the collection of them + a space between categories

 # Licence
 Distributed under the MIT License.
 See LICENSE file for more information.